themefisher/bookworm-light-astro/src/content/posts/post-5.md

 ---
-title: "Banana is the best meal packages in the UK spark outrage online"
+title: 'Banana is the best meal packages in the UK spark outrage online'
-description: "meta description"
+description: 'meta description'
-image: "../../images/posts/05.jpg"
+image: '../../images/posts/05.jpg'
 date: 2021-01-25T16:56:47+06:00
 draft: false
 featured: false
-authors: ["mark-dinn"]
+authors: ['mark-dinn']
-tags: ["Food", "Gold"]
+tags: ['Food', 'Gold']
-categories: ["Food"]
+categories: ['Food']
 ---

 A banana is an elongated, edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
 In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.